ksahlin/strobemers/README.md

 # StrobeMap (C++)

 The tool `StrobeMap` is a program which roughly has the same interface as `MUMmer`. `StrobeMap` takes a reference and query file in multi-fasta or fastq format.
 It produces NAMs (Non-overlapping Approximate Matches) between the queries and references and outputs them in a format simular to nucmer/MUMmer.
-See [preprint](https://doi.org/10.1101/2021.01.28.428549) for definition of NAMs.
+See [supplementary material](https://genome.cshlp.org/content/suppl/2021/10/19/gr.275648.121.DC1/Supplemental_Methods.pdf) Section A in the paper for definition of NAMs.

 ## Installation